 CDP vs DMP: Choose the Right Data Platform for Your Business Needs

 As customers interact with your product and services across multiple channels, devices, and geolocations, they expect a personalized and seamless experience across all touchpoints.
-For brands to deliver on this expectation of a unified customer experience, they need the correct technology in place to generate customer-centric strategies and deploy them.
+For brands to deliver on this expectation of a unified customer experience, they need the correct tech stack in place to generate customer-centric strategies and deploy them.

 Customer Data Platforms

 CDPs recently entered the scene and now are being predicted as the #1 solution to help unify customer insights from all offline and online sources including historical, contextual, demographic, and behavioral information.
 Smart-hub CDPs are used for creating personalized customer experiences by collecting and tying together customer data through personally identifiable information (PII)-like email addresses and phone numbers-to create a 360-degree view of the customer.
 Unified CDP data is imperative for brands to be able to improve audience segmentation to AI predictions that drive intelligent and personalized experiences.